diatomzone/diatomzone.github.io/hiddenpagesdonotlook/favoritemediathings.md

 swag examples:

-- rise of the teenage mutant ninja turtles: arcade fight with all the game-themed attacks and enemies, the over-the-top fish and ladders fight with SO many good cartoon physics gags too, each recurring villain having their own signature theme/ability sometimes even used against them)
+- rise of the teenage mutant ninja turtles: arcade fight with all the game-themed attacks and enemies, the over-the-top fish and ladders fight with SO many good cartoon physics gags too, each recurring villain having their own signature theme/ability which often gets used against them)
 - kipo and the age of wonderbeasts: animal-specific abilities like frog tongues (for maneuvering and team attacks), learning to use the mega bunny to foil enemies, wolf using her staff to hook __)

 ## THE RANGE